alexciru/mlops-finalProject/reports/README.md

 > Answer:

 TODO: total coverage
 The total code coverage is X%.
-Despite being close to 100% does not mean that the code is error free.
+Despite being close to 100% does not mean that the code is error-free.
 The coverage only determines the % of the lines of code that are being executed in the test.
-But this not covers diferenents inputs in functions or edge cases making the test a nice way to test part of the code but neede to implement diferent scenarios to test all kinds of possible errors.
+But this does not cover different inputs in functions or edge cases making the test a nice way to test part of the code.

 ### Question 9